 Read more about Jesus releasing you from spiritual bondage.

 Jesus Satisfies Your Heart with Assurance of His Love

 When Jesus met Mary and Martha, they needed neither healing nor a cleaned-up reputation.
-They weren’t destitute or in dire circumstances.
+They were not destitute or in dire circumstances.
 Yet, they still needed assurance of His love for them.
-His love didn’t allow Martha to stay focused on the wrong things (tasks & choices) so He confronted that and gave new direction (Luke 10:38-42).
+His love did not allow Martha to stay focused on the wrong things (tasks & choices), so He confronted that and gave new direction (Luke 10:38-42).
 His love defended Mary when she was criticized by His own disciples (John 12:1-11).
 His love gave her respect and commendation instead.
 His love allowed both of them to learn from Him.
 When Lazarus died, Jesus assured Martha and Mary of His love by going to be with them and then raising their brother back to life.
 He accepted their different ways of thanking Him.
 Their satisfied hearts based in the assurance of His love.